Deron Winn: Ultimate Fighting Championship

 Winn was scheduled to make his promotional debut against Markus Perez on June 22, 2019, at UFC Fight Night 154.
 However, on May 9 it was reported that Perez had pulled out of the fight citing injury and was replaced by Bruno Silva.
 On June 16, it was reported that Silva was forced to pull out of the contest due to a potential anti-doping violation by USADA and was replaced by returning veteran Eric Spicely.
 He won the fight by unanimous decision.
 This win earned both competitors the Fight of the Night award.

 Winn faced Darren Stewart on October 18, 2019, at UFC on ESPN 6.
 At the weigh-in, Winn weighed in at 188.5 pounds, 2.5 pounds over the middleweight non-title fight limit of 186.
 The bout was held at catchweight and he was fined 20% of his purse which went to his opponent.
 He lost the fight by split decision.

 Winn faced Gerald Meerschaert on March 7, 2020, at UFC 248.
 He lost the fight via submission in the third round.
 Winn was suspended for nine months and fined $1,800 of his purse by the Nevada State Athletic Commission on September 3, 2020, after testing positive for amphetamines.
 The suspension was retroactive to March 7, 2020, and he became eligible to compete again on December 7, 2020.

 Winn was scheduled to face Antônio Braga Neto on December 19, 2020, at UFC Fight Night: Thompson vs. Neal.
 However, Braga Neto was removed from the contest due to undisclosed reasons and replaced by Antônio Arroyo.
 Winn won the fight via unanimous decision.

 Winn was scheduled to face Phil Hawes at UFC on ESPN 26 on July 17, 2021.
 However, Winn was forced to pull out from the event, citing separated rib and torn cartilage, and the bout was rescheduled at UFC Fight Night 194 on October 9, 2021.
 In turn, Winn withdrew the day before the event due to health issues.
 He was briefly expected to be replaced by Chris Curtis, however Hawes declined the bout and it was ultimately scrapped.

 Winn faced Phil Hawes on June 18, 2022, at UFC on ESPN 37.
 He lost the bout in the second round via standing TKO stoppage.

 Winn was scheduled to face Julian Marquez on December 17, 2022, at UFC Fight Night 216.
 However, just two days before the event, Winn was forced to withdraw after fainting and falling down a set of stairs, at the UFC Performance Institute, sustaining a minor concussion.
 Approximately one week later, Winn was released from his UFC contract.

 Submission grappling career

-Winn is scheduled to face Pat Downey in a no gi submission grappling superfight at Spokane Submission Series 4 on March 1, 2025.
+Winn was scheduled to face Pat Downey in a no gi submission grappling superfight at Spokane Submission Series 4 on March 1, 2025.
+Both Winn and Downey withdrew from the match for undisclosed reasons.

+Bare-knuckle boxing

+Winn is scheduled to make his debut with Bare Knuckle Fighting Championship against Erick Lozano on April 17, 2026 at BKFC 88.